drewbutlerbb4/Project-Plutus/NEAT/NEAT/README.md

   * parallel_evals: The number of games going on at once
   * games_per_genome:The number of games each genome plays during a generation
   * name:           The name of this specific model.
 Used for saving the model

-* game_generator:  The method that evaluates a neural networks fitness
-  * players_per_game:   The number of networks being evaluated at the same time
-  * evals_per_game:     The number of evaluations on a network each game

 * gen_rates:       The different rates used for generational building
   * child_rate:      The percentage of bred children that make it to the next generation
   * mutated_rate:    The percentage of mutated genomes from the original generation that